meschedl/Unckless-Lab-Notebook-Maggie/_posts/2023-05-09-plating-S2-DinnDinV-for-plate-8.md

 - Because I only want 6mL, I divided the xmL and the cell volume 6mL by 10
     - 6.54mL 10% FBS medium
     - 0.6mL cell resuspention
-- This was made, and 1.5mL S2 cell suspension was put in wells A1, B1, C1, and A3
+- This was made, and 1.5mL S2 cell suspension was put in wells A1, B1, and, C1

 The plate was put in the incubator to grow overnight